Shweta2024/JavaScript-Projects/README.md

 ## Contact Me

-If you find any issue then you can contact me on [LinkedIn](https://www.linkedin.com/in/shweta-bhagat-5a3969200/) or [Mail](bhagatshweta0216@gmail.com)
+If you find any issue then you can reach out to me on [LinkedIn](https://www.linkedin.com/in/shweta-bhagat-5a3969200/) or [Mail](bhagatshweta0216@gmail.com) or you can join the public channel from here :- [link](https://discord.gg/ggjjfaTR)